Extra Wide Solid Surface Wall and Shower Panels by Avonite Surfaces® Makes Installation Easier

 With the ability to choose from the flexible widths from Avonite Surfaces®, your project will be much easier.
 Not only will you save on time and material, but the finished look is virtually seamless.
 For more information or to order your new shower components, click here.

-One thought on “Extra Wide Solid Surface Wall and Shower Panels by Avonite Surfaces® Makes Installation Easier
+3 thoughts on “Extra Wide Solid Surface Wall and Shower Panels by Avonite Surfaces® Makes Installation Easier

 1. Jason